nalnatsheh/iit-ece429/docs/tut4_std-cell-based-ASIC-design-flow/README.md

 10. The **compile** command will do the synthesis.
     - During synthesis, Synopsys DC will display information about its optimization process.
 It will report on its attempts to map the RTL into standard-cells, optimize the resulting gate-level netlist to improve the delay, and then optimize the final design to save area.
     - The **compile** command does not perform many optimizations.
 Synopsys DC also includes **compile_ultra** which does many more optimizations and will likely produce higher quality of results.
 Keep in mind that the compile command will not flatten your design by default, while the compile_ultra command will flattened your design by default.
 You can turn off flattening by using the **-no_autoungroup** option with the compile_ultra command. **compile_ultra** also has the option -gate_clock which automatically performs clock gating on your design, which can save quite a bit of power.
 Once you finish this tutorial, feel free to go back and experiment with the compile_ultra command.
+11. Now that we have synthesized the design, we output the resulting gate-level netlist in the Verilog format.
+We also output an .sdc file which contains the constraint information we gave Synopsys DC.
+We will pass this same constraint information to Cadence Innovus during the place and route portion of the flow.
+12. We can use various commands to generate reports about area, energy, and timing.
+    - The **report_timing** command will show the critical path through the design.
+    - The **report_cell** command will show the number of cells in the design.
+    - The **report_power** command will show the initial power.

 Once you have the script file ready, you can go ahead to synthesize the circuit:
 ```